ledyba/Meso/README.md

 License
 ========
-Meso is licensed under GPL v3.
+Meso is licensed under AGPL v3 or later.

 Icon
 =======